ishmeetkohli/linus/README.md

 * The algorithm is imported and run as a Flask server which interacts with the mobile app through http services.
 Flask server takes in parameters from app and returns a json file containing information about the next song to be played.

 ### Client Details:
-*Built on Android SDK version 23
+* Built on Android SDK version 23.
-*Uses Spotify player Api beta 1.0.0
+* Uses Spotify player Api beta 1.0.0.

 ### Server Details:
 * Built on python using flask server